 4 features of flip-worthy houses

 Firstly, the first thing to recognise is that while there are some features that will make a property generally more appealing, how important they are or even how you present them will depend entirely on your target market.
 So, if you were aiming to flip a family home in an area where lots of families live, you’d install different upgrades in comparison to the renovation of a home aimed at retired couples.

 You really can’t underestimate the importance of location, location, location when it comes to buying and selling a home.
 A property being well-placed next to good schools and other amenities is always a strong selling point.
 Next up you need to consider what physical issues could be off-putting to potential buyers.
 This means addressing the basics such as ensuring plumbing and electrics are in good working order and that building or damp problems are rectified.
 Finally, desirable décor that is neutral enough to appeal to a wide range of buyers is another great selling tool.

 If a kitchen needs work a buyer will mentally knock the cost of installing a new kitchen off the price they are willing to pay for a property.
 If the current kitchen is looking tired and you can’t afford to replace it, strongly consider at least refurbishing cupboards and refinishing flooring or re-tiling.
 The heart of the home is a great area for incorporating upgrades that will strongly appeal to your target buyer.

-An aging bathroom can be an instant sale-price cruncher, though fitting a whole new bathroom won’t necessarily be the best option in every case.
+An ageing bathroom can be an instant sale-price cruncher, though fitting a whole new bathroom won’t necessarily be the best option in every case.
 In fact, sometimes it’s the number, rather than the style of bathrooms or toilet facilities that can up a home’s desirability factor.
 Those searching for a potential family home frequently expect to have a shower.
 A bath within the main family bathroom and an en suite or an additional W.C. often make their way onto the must-have list too.